lgkvidfar/part.5_bloglist-frontend/bloglist-frontend/README.md

+update 1:
 recent: changed most fo state handling to redux

-missing: error handling in redux, verifying only users can handle content (add, like, delete, etc), make it pretty
+missing: error handling in redux, verifying only users can handle content (add, like, delete, etc), make it pretty, tests are totally outdated

+updtae 2:
+recent: continued state handling in redux, seperated current user from users
+missing: A: page with list and info of users, B: verification for post handling, C: error handling (make it clearer), D: navigation, redirection and make things prettier